csiro-data-school/regex/_episodes/02-shell-wildcards.md

 > {: .solution}
 {: .challenge}

-That last challenge was a bit of a gotcha as the solution using ? would have also picked up a sample "1A".
+That last challenge was a bit of a gotcha.
+The solution using '?' would have also picked up a sample "1A".
 Not what we were after, but a good segue for the next concept- matching to a list of options or ranges.

 Use of square brackets \[*list*\] allows matching to a single character, where that character has to match any of the options listed between the brackets.